 B. Benefits of a Pivot Table

 - We can customize the Pivot table easily.
 Complex formulas are not needed here.
 Lots of options are available in the Pivot table field.

 - We can calculate in a short time using the Pivot table, as we do not need to apply any complex formula.

 - We can change the representation of data in a short time in the Pivot table.
 Even if we can make separate views using the same Pivot table.

-- Pivot table has a popularity for its calculation accuracy.
-Due to the built-in functions calculation accuracy is high.
+- The pivot table is popular for its calculation accuracy.
+Due to the built-in functions, calculation accuracy is high.